sanika-karwa/Emotion-Recognition-using-Speech/README.md

 1. RAVDESS
 2. TESS

-The MFCC's of both the datasets are combined and stored in the datasets folder.
+The MFCC's of both the datasets are combined and stored in the datasets_combined folder.
 The extracted features are stored in the features folder.
 The pre-trained models can be used for testing the model.